Indonesia hero image

 • Day 5–6: Transfer to Bali; Ubud formation sessions, wellness coaching, and beach communion in Sanur.

-• Day 7: Optional Flores extension for marine conservation briefing, island worship, and closing generosity commitments.
+• Day 7: Optional Flores extension for a marine conservation briefing, island worship, and closing generosity commitments.

 What ETS Tours Provides Here